-Version Valid from Valid to Main changes Version 1 16.11.2021 This version is applicable to projects approved as part of either Call 1 or Call 2 only.
+Version Valid from Valid to Main changes Version 1 16.11.2021 This version is applicable to projects approved as part of either Call 1 or Ca This version is applicable to projects approved as part of either Call 1 or Call 2 only.
 Version 2 20.09.2022 This version is applicable to all applicants and projects approved from Call three and onwards.
 This version of the fact sheet includes a change of paradigm from a risk- based to an activity-based approach when assessing the risk of state aid.